ad4game/phaser-a4g/README.md

 A4G Demo usage
 ================

-This game shows how A4G/ADX video pre-roll ad can be integrated into HTML5 framework Phaser game.
+The game from this github repository shows how A4G/ADX video pre-roll ad can be integrated into HTML5 framework Phaser game.

-Steps:
+Integration steps:
 * First include `a4g-ad-plugin.js` into your codebase.
 * Then create the A4gPlugin: